SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Detailed Dataset Information

 The real-world dataset employed in this study originates from a comprehensive longitudinal study conducted over 12 years, focusing on patients with coronary heart disease.
-The study, detailed in the International Journal of Epidemiology (reference will be given upon acception), provides an extensive dataset encompassing various aspects of patient health and disease progression.
+The study, detailed in the International Journal of Epidemiology \cite{vaara2012cohort}, provides an extensive dataset encompassing various aspects of patient health and disease progression.